 Supplies you will need to make a Christmas Countdown Garland:

--Cute Christmas numbers 1-25, digi or from a craft store
+-Cute Christmas numbers 1-25, download below

 -Little cards with activities to do with your family at Christmas time (25 ideas or traditions)